 - We have installed plexiglass shields on all table in the Dining Commons, and have added additional picnic tables and eating spaces outdoors.

-- There will be no full-school, in person assemblies this fall.
+- There will be no full-school, in person assemblies this year.
 Large assembles and class meetings will happen virtually.
 All assemblies will be held in separate locations with advisors and their advisor groups.

 - Advisory meetings will be in person whenever possible.
 Students who are unable to come to campus will be expected to remain in consistent contact with their advisor through email and Zoom.